j5onrf/dots/omarchy/ai/readme.md

 FROM qwen3.6:35b-a3b

-# Hardware Alignment
+# Optimized for Qwen 3.6 MoE Efficiency
 PARAMETER num_thread 6
-PARAMETER num_ctx 4096
-PARAMETER num_batch 128
-PARAMETER num_gpu 33

-# The Accuracy/Speed Balance
-PARAMETER temperature 0.6
-PARAMETER min_p 0.06
-PARAMETER repeat_penalty 1.12
+PARAMETER num_ctx 8192      # 3.6 handles 128k, but 4096-8192 is the sweet spot for VRAM/Speed
+PARAMETER temperature 0.8   # Raised slightly; 0.6 is a bit stiff for the 3.6 MoE PARAMETER min_p 0.05        # Essential for MoE to filter "low-probability" experts PARAMETER repeat_penalty 1.05 # Lowered; the 3.6 version is much less prone to loops than 3.5

+# Minimalist System Prompt
+SYSTEM """
+Concise, analytical, and objective.
+No preamble.
 """